Explained: How your travel by rail and air will change in COVID-19 times

 Air travel

-Civil aviation minister Hardeep Singh Puri has indicated that air travel will also resume beofre May 18.
+Civil aviation minister Hardeep Singh Puri has indicated that air travel will also resume before May 18.

 - Travellers will be asked to download the Aarogya Setu app mandatorily and the app will act as an e-pass for their travel.